bkntr/brainways/docs/index.md

 ## License

-Distributed under the terms of the [GNU GPL v3.0] license, "napari-brainways" is free and open source software
+Distributed under the terms of the [GNU GPL v3.0] license, "brainways" is free and open source software

 ## Issues